 But really, the Kindle Basic is inferior to the Kindle Paperwhite in almost every other way.
 It has a touchscreen, but no high-resolution display (only 167 PPI).
 Its battery life is measured in weeks, but there aren’t any built-in LED lights for dark reading, which is bad news for night-time readers.

 The Kindle Basic comes with Bluetooth connectivity for audio, and Wi-Fi connectivity but no option for 3G.
 This is fine though because you can always get around the lack of 3G by creating your own Wi-Fi hotspots, whether by tethering a smartphone or reverse-tethering a laptop.

 The Bottom Line

 We don’t recommend the Kindle Basic.
-If you do buy one and end up loving it, you’re just going to upgrade to a Paperwhite at some point anyway so you might as well start off with one.
-If you buy it and hate it, at least you can fetch a better resale price for a Paperwhite than a Basic.
+If you do buy one and end up loving it, you’re just going to upgrade to a Kindle Paperwhite at some point anyway, so you might as well start off with one.
+Only go with the Kindle Basic if you’re really itching for an e-reader but absolutely can’t spare the dollars.